pete-otaqui/Validator.js/README.markdown

 Validator.js
 ============

 A simple validation module, for use server- or client-side.
-It depends on underscore, from documentcloud.
+It depends on ES5 functionality, so in old browsers you might need something like ES5 Shim

 Simple Usage
 -----------